isabella232/docs.devo.ps/source/manual/nodes.md

 title: Nodes
 ---

-A node is anything from a server to a firewall.
+A node is usually a server, either physical or virtual.
+However, it may also refer to another component of your infrastructure: a firewall, a load balancer or storage (e.g. S3).

-*Currently, devo.ps only support servers but we are actively working on adding support for load balancers, firewalls and clusters.*
+*Currently, we only support servers but are actively working on adding support for load balancers, firewalls and clusters.*

 ## Node file